-Many consistency properties that are taken for granted in other languages are not enforced in C. The basic property that all uses of a variable or function agree on its type is both not enforced by the language and very difficult to enforce by a tool.
+Many consistency properties that are taken for granted in other languages are not enforced in C. The basic property that all uses of a variable or function are consistent with its type is not enforced by the language and is also very difficult to enforce by a tool.
 Three features of C contribute to that situation:

-- the textual-based inclusion of files means that every included declaration is subject to a possibly different reinterpretation.
+- the textual-based inclusion of files means that every included declaration is subject to a possibly different reinterpretation depending on context.

 - the lack of consistency requirements across translation units means that type inconsistencies can only be detected at link time, something linkers are ill-equipped to do.

-- the default that consists in making a declaration externally visible means that programmer oversight will promote local declarations to be visible to the rest of the program, increasing the chances for inconsistencies.
+- the default of making a declaration externally visible means that declarations that should be local will be visible to the rest of the program, increasing the chances for inconsistencies.

 Taming Text-Based Inclusion¶

-The text-based inclusion of files is among the dated oddities of the C programming language that were inherited by C++ and that are known to cause quality problems, especially during maintenance.
-Although multiple inclusion of a file in the same translation unit can be used to emulate template programming, it's in general undesirable, so much that MISRA-C defines Directive 4.10 precisely to forbid it for header files: "Precautions shall be taken in order to prevent the contents of a header file being included more than once".
+The text-based inclusion of files is one of the dated idiosyncracies of the C programming language that was inherited by C++ and that is known to cause quality problems, especially during maintenance.
+Although multiple inclusion of a file in the same translation unit can be used to emulate template programming, it is generally undesirable.
+Indeed, MISRA C defines Directive 4.10 precisely to forbid it for header files: "Precautions shall be taken in order to prevent the contents of a header file being included more than once".

-with clauses are only allowed at the beginning of files, and
+with clauses are only allowed at the beginning of files;

 the compiler issues an error if they are used elsewhere:

-units, as each imported unit serves as namespace for the entities which it
+defined in several, since each unit serves as namespace for the entities which it

 defines.
 So we can define our own version of